puppetlabs/puppet-docs/source/puppet/6.2/configuration.md

 Whether certificate revocation checking should be enabled, and what level of checking should be performed.

-When certificate revocation is enabled Puppet expects the contents of its CRL to be one or more PEM encoded CRLs concatenated together.
-When using a cert bundle CRLs for all CAs in the chain of trust must be included in the crl file with the first CRL listed being for the root of the chain, the last being for the leaf CA.
+When certificate revocation is enabled, Puppet expects the contents of its CRL to be one or more PEM-encoded CRLs concatenated together.
+When using a cert bundle, CRLs for all CAs in the chain of trust must be included in the crl file.
+The chain should be ordered from least to most authoritative, with the first CRL listed being for the root of the chain and the last being for the leaf CA.

-When certificate_revocation is set to 'true' or 'chain', Puppet will ensure that each CA in the chain of trust has not been revoked by its issuing CA.
+When certificate_revocation is set to 'true' or 'chain', Puppet ensures that each CA in the chain of trust has not been revoked by its issuing CA.

-When certificate_revocation is set to 'leaf', Puppet will verify certs against the issuing CA's revocation list but not verify the revocation status of the issuing CA or any CA above it within the chain of trust.
+When certificate_revocation is set to 'leaf', Puppet verifies certs against the issuing CA's revocation list, but it does not verify the revocation status of the issuing CA or any CA above it within the chain of trust.

-When certificate_revocation is set to 'false', Puppet will disable all certificate revocation checking and will not attempt to download the CRL.
+When certificate_revocation is set to 'false', Puppet disables all certificate revocation checking and does not attempt to download the CRL.

 - *Default*: chain